Will Rogers World Airport Expansion Project, Oklahoma , USA

 • Provide cost-effective addition of airline gates as needed in the future

 In 1999 Atkins Benham Inc was contracted as the architect and engineer of record to design the new terminal, plan the course of events and provide construction oversight throughout the project.
 The plan involved several major considerations.
-The airport must continue to maintain full operations during construction and ensure the safety and convenience of the travelling public at all times.
+The airport had to continue to maintain full operations during construction and ensure the safety and convenience of the travelling public at all times.

-PHASE I
+Phase I

 This involved the preparatory work for the project and tasks included: